TECH-JBPORTALS/chit-money-turbo/README.md

 - [x] Setup the fonts collector console
 - [x] Setup theme for collector console
 - [x] Create sign in form
-- [ ] Add clerk auth to collector console
+- [x] Add clerk auth to collector console
+- [ ] Add authorization to main dashboard route
+- [ ] Create custom flow for signing in the user
 - [ ] Create sign up form
 - [ ] Make it deploy